jifenglinglan/AlzPreFunction/README.md

 Models](inst/extdata/PRC.jpg)![ROC Curves for Random Forest and Elastic Net Models](inst/extdata/ROC%20FPR.jpg)

+This ROC curve（First figure) illustrates the comparison of classification performance between the LightGBM and ElasticNet models in the Alzheimer's disease prediction task.

+This PRC graph further compares the performance of the two models in scenarios where the positive class samples are relatively scarce, with a focus on the trade-off between precision and recall.

 ## Group Division

 Hongyao.Yang 2363361 Machine learning modeling Keyu.Fang 2252078 and